Call us today:

 Now I am a father of two and grandfather of two, a graduate of UCSB, with MBA work at Cal Lutheran.
 I learned to surf, hauled hay, engineered for four telephone companies, and since 1990 have been a full time real estate broker.
 I’m happy to report that upon our mutual graduation from Santa Ynez Valley Union High in 1971, Tommy Lopez said “You’re a good surfer, Etling.”

-Certainly the most gratifying change I have seen is the renaissance of the Chumash tribe.
+Tom was part Chumash, and certainly the most gratifying change I have seen is the renaissance of the Chumash tribe.
 The reservation was a forgotten backwater in 1966.
 My mother became involved with the Head Start program and said times were hard.
 A federally assisted housing project helped erect some new units.
 In 1983 an inflatable bingo parlor made its appearance.
 From such humble beginnings, the tribe progressed to today’s high rise hotel and profitable casino.
 They have purchased significant real estate, including 1,400 acres in the heart of the Valley, where some 253 families are expected to build new homes.
 I’ve seen Chumash artifacts at the Smithsonian’s National Museum of the American Indian in Washington, and I look forward to visiting their impressive new museum.

 The Valley’s name recognition got a boost when Ronald Reagan, then Governor of California, purchased the 688 acre Rancho del Cielo from the Cornelius family in 1974 for $527,000.
 But it was Michael Jackson who made it internationally known, after the singer bought Sycamore Valley Ranch from Palm Springs developer William Bone in 1988.
 David Crosby, Bo Derek, Bernie Taupin, Michael McDonald, Pink, Jimmy Messina, Jimmy Connors, John Forsythe, Cheryl Ladd and Fergie have been among the famous folks residing here.
 I showed Batman (Adam West) property one day, but he bought in Ojai.